In fact, over-the-air TV channels are better now than ever before, since all channels are now broadcast in digital HDTV.

 Location and the type of antenna used will determine your over-the-air local channel user experience.

-Since everyone will have a different outcome expected it is best to see what is available in your locality.
+Since everyone will have a different outcome expected, it is best to see what is available in your locality.

-For example someone cutting the cable cord will no doubt benefit from a bigger antenna which can pick up station from father away.
-While someone else may simply want basic close local channels and not care about distance.
+For example, someone cutting the cable cord will no doubt benefit from a bigger antenna that can pick up a station from farther away.